Legal, Accounting & Advisory

 Questions We Hear

-We're a small firm — can we really afford a dedicated security programme? +
+We're a small firm — can we really afford dedicated security support? +

 Business email compromise stole $152.6 million from Australian organisations in FY2024 alone — a 66% increase — with professional services among the top targets.
 In NZ, a single firm (ACK Contractors) lost $668,000 to invoice fraud.
-A trust account compromise or client data breach can cost more than years of structured security governance.
-Our vCISO programmes start at $1,750 per month — a fraction of a single incident, and far less than the professional indemnity consequences of a preventable breach.
+A trust account compromise or client data breach can cost more than years of consistent security support.
+Support starts from $1,750 a month — a fraction of a single incident, and far less than the professional indemnity consequences of a preventable breach.

 Our IT provider already handles our security — isn't that enough? +

-Your IT provider keeps your systems running, and they are good at it.
-But legal privilege management, Law Society compliance, security questionnaire responses for clients, policy governance, and Privacy Commissioner breach readiness are not IT tasks.
-They are governance functions that sit outside your MSP's scope — and they are exactly what clients and regulators ask about.
+Your IT provider keeps your systems running, and they're good at it.
+But legal privilege, Law Society expectations, security questionnaire responses, policy work, and Privacy Commissioner breach readiness aren't IT tasks.
+They sit outside what your IT provider is hired to do — and they're exactly what clients and regulators ask about.

 We haven't had a security incident — why invest now? +

-BEC is the number one attack vector targeting professional services globally, and New Zealand small businesses are already reporting cyber threats at scale.
-Your largest clients are not waiting for you to have a breach — they are sending security questionnaires now.
-Firms that cannot respond credibly are already losing work to competitors who can.
-The investment is not about reacting to an incident; it is about retaining and winning client relationships.
+Invoice-redirect fraud is the number-one attack vector targeting professional services globally, and NZ small businesses are already reporting cyber threats at scale.
+Your largest clients aren't waiting for you to have a breach — they're sending security questionnaires now.
+Firms that can't respond credibly are already losing work to firms that can.
+The investment isn't about reacting to an incident; it's about keeping and winning client relationships.

 Will this help us respond to client security questionnaires? +

-Yes — that is one of the most immediate benefits.
-Our Security Questionnaire Response Engine gives you a maintained library of evidence-backed responses that you can deploy quickly when clients or prospective clients send security due diligence requests.
+Yes — that's one of the most immediate benefits.
+Our Security Questionnaire Response Engine gives you a maintained library of evidence-backed answers you can deploy when clients or prospects send due diligence requests.
 Most firms go from dreading these questionnaires to completing them in hours instead of weeks.